 The most common rebuttal is that women are just better at this stuff.
 Women are more in tune, intuitive, emotionally intelligent...

-I acknowledge that women's brain work differently than men's, especially after childbirth.
+I acknowledge that women's brain works differently than men's, especially after childbirth.
 (Learn more about baby brain here).
 But the truth is it's always 50:50 nature and nurture.
-Many studies show that men can learn, all it takes it practise.
+Many studies show that men can learn, all it takes is practice.
 Men who co-sleep, for example, have lower testosterone levels.
 Men who take more parental leave are more likely to be actively engaged in parenting for many years after.

 In our house, we've managed to iron out our expectations and now we split unpaid work and paid work fairly evenly.
 It makes us really happy, and research shows it can improve your sex life too. ;)